laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 image data, recombine the filtered periodic component with the smooth component to generate the filtered image.

-The data image data are read from a matlab format file from the *data* directory, the results are written to the *output* directory.
+The data image data are read from a matlab format file from the *data* subdirectory, the results are written to the *output* subdirectory.

 NB: the moisan2011 package must be installed explicitly